22 Sep 5 Best Foods to Eat After Wisdom Teeth Removal

 Are you gearing up for a wisdom tooth extraction?
 After surgery, your mouth will need time to heal, so you’ll need to adjust your diet to soft and easy-to-eat food.
 Stocking your kitchen with the right foods can help you feel at ease, knowing your recovery will be as comfortable as possible.
 We put together this guide on the best foods to eat after wisdom teeth removal, and a food timeline to help ensure a speedy recovery.

 If your surgery involves general anesthesia, you can expect to have to fast for 12 hours before your appointment time.
 You can then start eating again a few hours after your wisdom teeth removal appointment is over.
 However, you will need to stick to soft foods for at least a week.

 Here’s a look at the typical timeline for what types of food to eat after wisdom teeth removal:

 - First 24-48 hours: Consume mostly liquids and extremely soft foods like blended soups, apple sauce, and yogurt.

 - Day three or four: Start adding semi-soft foods like eggs and oatmeal to your diet.

 - Day five and beyond: Gradually start transitioning to solid foods.
 If chewing causes pain, stick to soft and semi-soft foods until you can comfortably chew solid foods.

-In addition to knowing what foods to eat and when to eat them, you also need to know how to eat after wisdom teeth removal.
+In addition to knowing what foods to eat and when to eat them, you also need to know how to eat after wisdom teeth removal without causing more damage.
 The empty sockets left behind after the extraction will need a few days to form blood clots so they can heal properly.

 The Top Five Soft Foods to Eat After Wisdom Teeth Removal